yonas-fsaha/qr-code-component-main/README.md

 ## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
+Your task is to build out the project to the designs